Jellby/Pegamoid/README.md

 * Natural transition orbitals.

-* Hole and particle density.
+* Transition, hole, particle and unrelaxed difference density.

 For any orbital or density, gradient lines can be computed and displayed (particularly significant for the electron density).
 Densities can be computed